Introduction to Botnet

 1. Update Operating System

 This is the number one tip for keeping botnets or any other malware at bay.
 Software developers detect threats early on and release updates with security patches.
-Hence, we should set our OS to update automatically and make sure we’re running the latest version.
+Hence, we should set our OS to update automatically and run the latest version.

 2. Avoid Opening Email Attachments from Unknown Sources